 Bristol is a city that is teeming with possibility, enthusiasm, creativity and verve.
 Yet the city is known among locals to have a small-town feel.
 It feels unpretentious, down-to-earth and many of the yoga studios here reflect this vibe which can differ drastically from your London boutique yoga outlet … call it what you will, but there’s no denying that Bristolians love their yoga.
 With so many varieties of yoga to choose from these days, I was interested to know what makes these studios special, and their thoughts on Bristol’s growing yoga community.
+I was pleasantly surprised to find so many awesome yoga studios near me!

 So here are 10 amazingly, wonderful yoga studios in Bristol City (in no particular order) to visit when you’re in town.
 Enjoy! 🙂